Caring for Your Little Sap

 It can stay in that planter outdoors for 1–2 years before being transplanted to a larger container or planted directly in the ground.

-Caring as it grows
+Caring as it Grows

 Your Little Sap will grow and change with the seasons.
 Some evergreens bronze in winter and then return to bright green in spring.
 Keep soil moist but not soggy, protect young trees in extreme weather, and remember that your tree will eventually need a larger planter or a permanent home in the ground within a few years.